nadiahpk/nadiahpk.github.io/_posts/2022-07-01-fish-synchrony.md

 In the lake in spring, zooplankton numbers peak, and arriving too late may mean missing out on foraging and also mating opportunities.
 However,
-lake pike and piscivorous birds present a high predation risk, which roach can only reduce by arriving when there already many other roach in the lake to provide 'safety in numbers' (predator dilution effect).
+lake pike and piscivorous birds present a high predation risk.
+Individuals can reduce their predation risk by arriving later than the others, when there already many other roach in the lake.
+This provides 'safety in numbers', also known as the predator dilution effect.

 {%
     include figure.html